 There are other general maintenance practices that can be carried out to ensure your machine does not get a build-up of limescale and the performance of your machine does not decrease.

 1. Thoroughly clean out your dishwasher, this needs to be carried out daily.
 Drain the water from the machine.
 Then remove the spray arms and thoroughly clean all the nozzles, blocked water jets will reduce the cleaning efficiency of your machine.
 Before removing the filter, clean residual foreign matter from the bottom of the wash tank.
 Then clean the wash tank thoroughly, ensure that you do not use bleach or chlorine detergents as this can damage the machine, so use fresh water only.

 2. The Filter must be check regularly; food particles can clog the flow of water, drainage will be hindered meaning water will become stagnated in your machine allowing the calcium carbonate minerals I the water to build up around the drainage.
 To prevent the possibility of food clogging your machine, implement pre-scrapping procedures ensuring employees remove all food from plates before placing them into the dishwasher.

 3. If you are using a manual water softener ensure that is replenished once a week, if you do not your machine is more at risk of having lime build up.
 This is only a guide and regeneration should be carried out more often if there are any early signs of scale.
-Water hardness can change and drastically effect the period between regeneration.
+Water hardness can change and drastically affect the period between regeneration.
 To replenish the water softener, please follow these few steps: